microsoft/code-with-engineering-playbook/docs/design/design-patterns/non-functional-requirements-capture-guide.md

 # Non-Functional Requirements Capture

-## Background
+## Goals

-In software engineering, detailed investigation of non-functional requirements is often deferred until later stages of the project in favor of a more exclusive initial focus on the functional requirements.

-However, introducing non-functional requirements in the later stages of the Software Development Lifecycle (SDLC) is often highly-disruptive and inefficient to the ongoing engineering process.
-Because of this, important characteristics of the system designed to provide for necessary e.g., testability, reliability, scalability, observability, securability, manageability are better considered as first-class citizens in the requirements gathering process to be defined in detail early in the engagement.
+In software engineering projects, important characteristics of the system providing for necessary e.g., testability, reliability, scalability, observability, securability, manageability are best considered as first-class citizens in the requirements gathering process.

-While this is always a good _general_ rule to follow in software engineering, non-functional requirements for projects undertaken in highly-regulated environments (Financial Services, Gov, Healthcare) frequently have **outsized influence** on the design and development of software systems.
-This makes their introduction later in the SDLC significantly more disruptive and expensive.
-This increases even _further_ the importance of capturing these non-functional requirements as early in the engagement as possible when executing within a highly-regulated context.
+By defining these non-functional requirements in detail early in the engagement, they can be properly evaluated when the cost of their impact on subsequent design decisions is comparatively low.

-To support the process of capturing a project's _comprehensive_ non-functional requirements, this document offers a taxonomy for non-functional requirements and provides a framework for their identification, exploration, and eventual codification into formal engineering requirements as input to subsequent solution design.
+To support the process of capturing a project's _comprehensive_ non-functional requirements, this document offers a taxonomy for non-functional requirements and provides a framework for their identification, exploration, assignment of customer stakeholders, and eventual codification into formal engineering requirements as input to subsequent solution design.

-## Investigation Process

-1. Identify/brainstorm likely areas/topics requiring further investigation/definition
-1. Identify customer stakeholder(s) responsible for each identified area/topic
-1. Schedule debrief/requirements definition session(s) with each stakeholder
-   - as necessary to achieve sufficient understanding of the probable impact of each requirement to the project
-   - both current/initial milestone and long-term/road map
-1. Document requirements/dependencies identified and related design constraints
-1. Evaluate current/near-term planned milestone(s) through the lens of the identified requirements/constraints
-   - Categorize each requirement as affecting immediate/near-term milestone(s) or as applicable instead to the longer-term road map/subsequent milestones
-1. Adapt plans for current/near-term milestone(s) to accommodate immediate/near-term-categorized requirements

-## Structure of Outline/Assignment of Responsible Stakeholder

----

-In the following outline, assign name/email of 'responsible stakeholder' for each element after the appropriate level in the outline hierarchy.
-Assume inheritance model of responsibility assignment: stakeholder at any ancestor (parent) level is also responsible for descendent (child) elements unless overridden at the descendent level).

-e.g.,

-- Parent1 _[Susan/susan@domain.com]_
-  - child1
-  - child2 _[John/john@domain.com]_
-    - grandchild1
-  - child3
-- Parent2 _[Sam/sam@domain.com]_
-  - child1
-  - child2

-In the preceding example, 'Susan' is responsible for `Parent1` and all of its descendants _except_ for `Parent1/child2` and `Parent1/child2/grandchild1` (for which 'John' is the stakeholder).
-'Sam' is responsible for the entirety of `Parent2` and all of its descendants.

-This approach permits the retention of the logical hierarchy of elements themselves while also flexibly interleaving the 'stakeholder' identifications within the hierarchy of topics if/when they may need to diverge due to e.g., customer organizational nuances.

 ---